-With respect to the Cross Support Reference Model, the Forward Link Ranging functions were not addressed because the CSRM dos not address tracking and ranging.
-However, if they had been included they would have been performed by the Forward AOS Space Link Processing and Forward TC Space Link Processing Functional Groups.

-Forward Symbol Stream Transmission

-The OID of the Forward Symbol Stream Transmission FR Type is {crossSupportFunctionalities fwdSymbolStreamTransmission (5)}.

-[Author’s Note – a description of how this relates to the relevant CCSDS standards is still needed].

-The Forward Symbol Stream Transmission functional resource type also implements optional convolutional encoding, which is formally defined in TM Synchronization and Channel Coding [6].

-With respect to the Cross Support Reference Model, the Forward Symbol Stream Transmission functions are performed by the Forward AOS Space Link Processing and Forward TC Space Link Processing Functional Groups.

-Forward Synchronization and Channel EnCoding FG
+Forward Synchronization and Channel EnCoding ASC

-TC Sync and Channel Encoding Specialization Of the Forward Synchronization and Channel EnCoding FG
+TC Sync and Channel Encoding SC Specialization Of the Forward Synchronization and Channel EnCoding ASC

-The TC Sync and Channel Encoding specialization of the Forward Sync and Channel Encoding FG consists of the TC MC Multiplexing, Channel Synchronization and Encoding FR Type.
+The TC Sync and Channel Encoding SC specialization of the Forward Sync and Channel Encoding ASC consists of the TC Sync and Channel Encoding FR Type.

-TC MC Multiplexing, Channel Synchronization, and Encoding
+TC Sync and Channel Encoding

-The CSTSWG is in the process of assigning an FR Type OID to the TC MC Multiplexing, Channel Synchronization and Encoding FR Type.
+The CSTSWG is in the process of assigning an FR Type OID to the TC Sync and Channel Encoding FR Type.

-The TC MC Multiplexing, Channel Synchronization and Encoding FR Type corresponds to the following functions:
+The TC Sync Channel Encoding FR Type corresponds to the following functions:

-the Physical Layer Operations Procedure (PLOP) as specified in the TC Synchronization and Channel Coding Recommended Standard.
-With respect to the Cross Support Reference Model, the PLOP is performed by the Forward TC Space Link Processing Functional Group;
+the Physical Layer Operations Procedure (PLOP) as specified in the TC Synchronization and Channel Coding Recommended Standard; and

 the (optional) frame randomization, BCH encoding, and CLTU generation functions specified in the TC Synchronization and Channel Coding Recommended Standard.
-With respect to the Cross Support Reference Model, these functions are performed by the Forward CLTU Generation Functional Group; and

-the All Frames Generation frame error control function and the Master Channel (MC) Multiplexing function of the TC Space Data Link Protocol Recommended Standard.
-With respect to the Cross Support Reference Model, these functions are performed by the Forward TC VC Data Insertion Functional Group.

-AOS Forward Sync and Channel Encoding Specialization Of the Forward Synchronization and Channel EnCoding FG
+Forward AOS Sync and Channel Encoding SC Specialization Of the Forward Synchronization and Channel EnCoding ASC

-The AOS Forward Sync and Channel Encoding specialization of the Forward Sync and Channel Encoding FG consists of the AOS MC Multiplexing, Channel Synchronization and Encoding FR Type.
+The Forward AOS Sync and Channel Encoding SC specialization of the Forward Sync and Channel Encoding ASC consists of the Forward AOS Sync and Channel Encoding FR Type.

-AOS MC Multiplexing, Channel Synchronization and Encoding FR Type
+Forward AOS Sync and Channel Encoding FR Type

-The CSTSWG is in the process of assigning an FR Type OID to the AOS MC Multiplexing, Channel Synchronization and Encoding FR Type.
+The CSTSWG is in the process of assigning an FR Type OID to the Forward AOS Sync and Channel Encoding FR Type.

-The AOS MC Multiplexing, Channel Synchronization and Encoding FR Type corresponds to the following functions:
+The Froward AOS Sync and Channel Encoding FR Type corresponds to the following functions:

 the multiplexing and idle data unit insertion that is nominally specified in the AOS Space Data Link Recommended Standard to be performed on transfer frames.
 In the IOAG service set, these functions are performed on already-coded and synch-markered channel access data units (CADUs) instead, in order to provide the CADU mode of the Forward Frames CSTS.
-The resultant waveform on the space link carrier is the same as that produced by conformance to the AOS Space Data Link Protocol and TM Synchronization and Channel Coding Recommended Standards.
-With respect to the Cross Support Reference Model, these functions are performed by the Forward AOS Space Link Processing Functional Group;
+The resultant waveform on the space link carrier is the same as that produced by conformance to the AOS Space Data Link Protocol and TM Synchronization and Channel Coding Recommended Standards.; and

+the (optional) frame randomization, block (Reed Solomon, Turbo, or LDPC) encoding, frame synchronization marker attachment, and (optional) convolutional encoding functions specified in the TM Synchronization and Channel Coding Recommended Standard.